-If you’re longing to add a furry friend to your household, but you live in a small place, don’t be disheartened!
-There are many small breed dogs out there that will be happy in an apartment or small house, with or without any outside space.
+The Chug dog is a mix between the Chihuahua and the Pug.
+Affectionately labeled the Chug, this popular Chihuahua mix can adapt to almost any household.
+If you’re longing to add a furry friend to your family, but you live in a small place, don’t be disheartened!
+The Chug is perfectly happy in an apartment or small house, with or without any outside space.

-However, buying a pedigree, purebred dog is expensive.
-That’s why many people are considering taking on a mixed breed instead.
+While the Chihuahua and Pug are popular in their own right, purebred dogs can get expensive!
+That’s why many people take on a mixed breed instead.
 And, in this case, you can enjoy the best of both worlds by choosing a Chihuahua-pug mix, or “Chug” as the breed is also known.

 In this guide, we introduce you to this wonderful mixed breed.
 We’ve provided you with all the information you’ll need to help you to decide whether this super-cute little pup would make the perfect canine companion for you and your family.

 In order to understand a bit more about the Chug dog, we need to learn a bit more about each parent breed.
 The Chihuahua and the Pug are popular breeds in their own right.
 Both breeds are excellent family dogs, with the Pug being more well known as a friendly family pup.
 It’s vital that you understand more about both the Chihuahua and the pug before you decide if a Chug is a perfect dog for your family.